knavely/blog/roll.md

 # Homework
 Try adding a third Dice, or add more sides to the other dice or both.
 You could even try really magical ones with many missing sides.
 The numbers will of course change, but the systematic process is identical.

+Finally, get in touch on twitter if you have any suggestions for future episodes!

 # References
 There are some really good, classic texts about Generating Functions, aimed at CS/Math Majors.
 I am a fan of all of these, but when I first encountered the topic, I was very immature mathematically, and found them quite challenging.
 I would be remiss if I didn't link to them here for anyone that wants to jump into a deeper end of the pool though.